tandica/rhcsa/3-essential-file-mgmt-tools/notes.md

 `cp -a` copy with *archive mode* to cooy permissions as well

-3 ways to copy hidden files:
+**3 ways to copy hidden files:**
-- `co /dir/.*/tmp/ .` copies all files in /dir that’s start with a period.
+- `cp /dir/.*/tmp/ .` copies all files in /dir that’s start with a period.
 Use **-R** if any errow.

-`cp -a /dir/` copies entire dorectory to the current path.
+- `cp -a /dir/` copies entire dorectory to the current path.
 Creates a subdirectory w the same tmam

-`cp -a cp -a /dir/ -  copies all filss to the current directory
+- `cp -a cp -a /dir/` -  copies all filss to the current directory

+**Inode** : where linux stores administrative data about files like:
+- permissions
+- file owners
+- creation, access & modification date
+- data block where file contents are stored

+`ln` - create links
+- `ls -l` - reveals if a file is a link if the first character is an l

+`tar` - used for managing archives
+- `tar -cvf`: create archive with verbose
+- `tar -rvf`: add a file to an archive
+- `tar -uvf`: update existing archive
+- `tar -xvf`: extract contents of an archive`
+    - extracts in current directory, unless specified with **-C** option
+- tar is just an archive; it doesn't compress unless you put the options (**-czf** for gzip or **-cjf** for bzip)
+    - *gzip* offers faster compression and decompression
+    - *bzip* saves more space